12 Traits of a Toxic Partner – Signs of Toxic Husband/Wife

 Your spouse should be among your top priorities, no doubt.
 The problem comes when they expect your time and attention at all times to the point of being clingy.

-They feel insecure when you spend time with your friends, family, work, or other activities and hobbies that don’t include them.
+They feel insecure of you when you spend time with your friends, family, work, or other activities and hobbies that don’t include them.

 They also want you to agree and give them reassurance on everything.